Regulatory Sandboxes: Catalysts for FinTech Innovation in India

 About The Dharmashastra National Law University- Student Law Journal

 It is directed by an editorial board and an advisory board made up of eminent jurists.
 The Patron-in-Chief of the Journal is the Honourable Chief Justice of the Madhya Pradesh High Court.
-It neither adheres to a particular ideology nor restricts itself to DNLU student fraternity, rather it invites scholarly writings on inter-disciplinary and engaging deliberations on diverse fields of law.
-It aims to bring together the scholars in the legal and related fields through their work that rethink and reimagine the confines of the legal system through novel approaches to design and methodology.
+It neither adheres to a particular ideology nor restricts itself to the DNLU student fraternity, rather it invites scholarly writings on inter-disciplinary and engaging deliberations on diverse fields of law.
+It aims to bring together scholars in the legal and related fields through their work that rethink and reimagine the confines of the legal system through novel approaches to design and methodology.

 The mandate of the Journal includes promotion of academic research and writing among students and incentivize their involvement in research.
-As a flagship Initiative, it hopes to set high standard of legal research and abide by the research and publication ethics such as the norms of plagiarism, data accuracy, conflict of interest etc., to enable quality readership and reach a wider audience.
+As a flagship Initiative, it hopes to set high standards of legal research and abide by the research and publication ethics such as the norms of plagiarism, data accuracy, conflict of interest etc., to enable quality readership and reach a wider audience.

 Advisory Board